skeletonlabs/skeleton/.changeset/shy-llamas-laugh.md

 "@skeletonlabs/tw-plugin": patch
 ---

-chore: Updated modal focus state style
+chore: Improved the default modal focus state styles.
+Focus should now be shown by default.